emurphy04/SD10-S3-SPRINT-1/FSJS/README.md

 ## Project Structure

-This project uses two main JavaScript files:
+This project uses one main JavaScript file:

-- `cli.js`: Handles the command-line interface, parsing arguments, and directing commands.
 - `myapp.js`: Contains the core application logic and functions.

-When running CLI commands, you'll typically interact with `cli.js`.

 The project is organized into several branches, each implementing specific features: